Stamp duty is one of the heaviest one-off payments you will make towards the purchase of a property - usually second only to the deposit itself.

-Whilst one of the most varying elements of stamp duty rests in the differing jurisdictions it sits in from state-to-state, rates also depend on the type of property purchased and its value – and the more a buyer pays for their first home, the higher the stamp duty will be.
+Rates depend on the state or territory, and on the type of property purchased and its value – the more a buyer pays for their home, the higher the stamp duty will be.

-A buyer can also explore options as to how the stamp duty fee can be brought down, by either buying a property that costs less, or looking into purchasing within another state that is governed by more affordable stamp duty laws and benefits.
+A buyer can also explore options as to how the stamp duty fee can be reduced, by either buying a property that costs less, or looking into purchasing within another state that is governed by more affordable stamp duty laws and benefits.

 Can you avoid stamp duty?